<img loading="lazy" alt="Post List Summary Featured Image" src="https://cdn2.hubspot.net/hubfs/3280432/GettyImages-973270860.jpg">

 1 Comment

-The lawsuit culture that surrounds website accessibility has grown steadily over the past few years and shows no signs of slowing.
-UsableNet’s research team has been tracking all ADA web accessibility related lawsuits throughout 2018.
+The lawsuit culture surrounding website accessibility has grown steadily over the past few years and shows no slowing.
+UsableNet’s research team has tracked all ADA web accessibility-related lawsuits throughout 2018.

-They affect companies large and small over a wide range of industries in communities at home and abroad.
-Insufficient progress toward accessibility by industry and unclear government guidance have only contributed to the problem.
+They affect companies large and small in a wide range of industries in communities at home and abroad.
+The industry's insufficient progress toward accessibility and unclear government guidance has only contributed to the problem.

 The 2018 web accessibility lawsuit report